stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

+v0.7.5.0, 2024-03-xx

+* Fixed: Security issue
+  * The preset path will no longer be saved as part of a preset file.

 v0.7.4.1, 2024-03-14

 * Fixed: CUI configurations with styles that use color source "User Interface" caused a hard crash.